mooncreeks/QtTcpSocket/README.md

-# QtTcpSocket
+# QtTcpSocketClient
-This demo demonstrate a QTcpSocket interface with Signals and Slots
+This demo demonstrates a QTcpSocket client interface with Signals and Slots